Category: Sociology FAQs

 Most sociology papers ask you to evaluate (critique) arguments.
 Rarely is it sufficient to simply summarize an argument or describe a phenomenon.
 Instead, we want you to critically consider the explanatory value and real-world relevance of different theoretical arguments or perspectives.
 Sociology as a discipline seeks to explain social phenomena, such as social trends or…

-What can I do with a sociology?
+• What i do with a sociology degree?

 Our graduates go onto a wide range of sectors and many different types of jobs:

-Why should become a Sociology major?
+• Whyshould become a Sociology major?

 Consider a Sociology major if you are especially interested in exploring different ways to look at and talk about social, political, and economic issues, and in reconsidering things that are taken for granted.
 The ethos of this discipline is that rigorous research and empirical knowledge of the world can contribute to solving its problems.
 No…

-What is Sociology?
+• What is Sociology?

 Sociology is the study of social relations, how they are formed and what their consequences are.
 Sociologists observe how people relate to one another, why they behave in similar or different ways, and how individual actions are linked to collective actions.
 We look at how cultures develop, how organizations function or don’t, how states and…